 Kids Care Expanded Learning Program

-Registration forms and Parent Handbooks are available on the website and at all Kids Care centers.
+Registration forms, monthly contracts and Parent Handbooks are available on the website and at all Kids Care centers.

 We are happy to announce that the 2017-18 program fees are remaining the same.